-- malignant otitis externa (an infection that spreads to the base of your skull, which is more likely to affect older adults and people with diabetes or immune deficiencies)
+- malignant otitis externa, an infection that spreads to the base of your skull and is more likely to affect older adults and people with diabetes or immune deficiencies

-- a red and swollen ear and ear canal
+- a red, swollen, or tender ear and ear canal

 - redness in the eardrum